 Many agricultural businesses in Otago use water permits called 'deemed permits' from these gold mining days.
-All water permits granted in the Otago region under the old mining laws will expire in 2021 so if you want to keep using water, you’ll need to apply to ORC for a new water permit (a type of resource consent) before your old one expires.
+All water permits granted in the Otago region under the old mining laws will expire on 1 October 2021 so if you want to keep using water, you’ll need to apply to ORC for a new water permit (a type of resource consent) before your old one expires.
 You need to apply as soon as possible but by 1 July 2021 at the latest.

 Before you start your resource consent application please phone us on 0800 474 082 or email email@example.com to let us know what you are planning to apply for.
 We can then give you some tips and ideas to make the application process easier.

 At an extraordinary Council meeting on 27 November, ORC passed a resolution to undertake a Water Permits Plan Change to bridge the gap between the expiry of water permits in 2021, and when a new Regional Policy Statement and Land and Water Plan for Otago will be operative.